arun-jaiswal/iOS/README.md

 ResponderChain is a hierarchy of objects that have the opportunity to respond to events received

 ### Operator Overloading
+This is a fancy way of saying you can make operators like +, -, /, or * to work with any type you’d like!
+You can even define your own operators if you’re feeling especially creative.

 ### What is TVMLKit?
 TVMLKit is the glue between TVML, JavaScript, and your native tvOS application